 Lurie Children’s (formerly Children’s Memorial Hospital) performed Illinois’ first kidney transplant in a child in 1964.
 Our Pediatric Kidney Transplantation Program now ranks among the nation’s top kidney transplant programs dedicated to children.
-We perform the eighth highest number of pediatric kidney transplants in the country according to the United Network for Organ Sharing (UNOS).

 The Lurie Children’s Difference